FocusOnFoundationsNonprofit/public-corpus-tools/docs/codeindex/all_source_code_dev.md

             return None

     return None
-def do_qonly_round_2_implicit(transcript_file_path, fcall_prompt, provider="openai", delimiter='---', suffix_new='_qa-qonly'):
+def do_qonly_round_2_implicit(source_file_path, fcall_prompt, provider="openai", heading="### transcript", delimiter='---', suffix_new='_qa-qonly'):
     """
-    Extract implicit questions from a transcript file by processing sections delimited by a separator.
+    Extract implicit questions from a source file by processing sections delimited by a separator.
     Modifies an existing QA file by appending implicit questions to the extract log.

-    :param transcript_file_path: string, path to the transcript file
+    :param source_file_path: string, path to the source file
     :param fcall_prompt: string, prompt for function calling
     :param provider: string, indicating which provider to use ("openai" or "anthropic")
-    :param delimiter: string, used to separate transcript sections
+    :param delimiter: string, used to separate sections
     :param suffix_new: string, suffix for the existing QA file
     :return qa_file_path: string, path to the modified file
     """